MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

 33. In the **Microsoft Edge** window, click **Close**.

-# Lesson 3: How to Create and Use Partial Views
+# Lesson 3: Reusing Code in Views

 ### Demonstration: How to Create and Use Partial Views